Arnold Vinick: Personal life

 The son of Richard Vinick, a New York City public school teacher, and Patricia Vinick, a community activist, Vinick was born in New York Methodist Hospital in Brooklyn.
 Four years later, his younger brother was born, and the family relocated to the southern California town of Santa Paula in order to farm orange groves.
 In Santa Paula, Vinick volunteered at the public library.
 Vinick was married to Catherine Vinick for around 30 years before she died.
 According to the NBC website, she died in 2004, and in "In God We Trust," it is stated Vinick stopped attending church with her "five or six years" before he won the Republican nomination because she was too sick to attend with him.
 He has one brother, four children, and nine grandchildren.

 After graduating from Yale and Stanford Law School, Vinick opened a law practice in Santa Paula.
 He was eventually elected to the city council in the town's first write-in victory.
 He served one term on the board before being elected to the California State Assembly.
-He then moved on to the United States Senate, where he won the election with 6.9 million votes–the highest total for any Senate candidate at the time (Barbara Boxer in 2004 and Dianne Feinstein in 2012 are the only senators to have ever matched this number in the real world).
-Vinick has served in the Senate for 24 years as of the 2006 election (thereby eliminating the terms of Pete Wilson, John F. Seymour, and Dianne Feinstein in the real world), meaning he won the election in 1982.
+He then moved on to the United States Senate, where he won the election with 6.9 million votes–the highest total for any Senate candidate at the time (Barbara Boxer in 2004, Dianne Feinstein in 2012, Kamala Harris in 2016, and Adam Schiff in 2024 are the only senators to have ever matched this number in the real world).
+Vinick has served in the Senate for 24 years as of the 2006 election (thereby eliminating the terms of Pete Wilson, John Seymour, and Dianne Feinstein in the real world), meaning he won the election in 1982 (the year Wilson was elected).